gaultier/blog/index.md

 - Vim/Neovim.
 Another timeless, minimal, fast program that's great for code and prose alike and that respects your computer by requiring very minimal resources.
 This blog was entirely written inside Neovim!
 - ZFS.
 The last filesystem you'll need.
 Reliable and is built on the right concepts.
 It feels like Git for the filesystem.
 - Wine/Proton.
 What a technical feat, and a massive reverse engineering effort, to make Windows applications work on Linux without the application even noticing.
+- Rust.
+Because it catches all my mistakes at compile time and I wish all compilers wouldtoo.

 ## Portfolio